tosin2013/rh-workshops/content/workshops/ocp_devops_101/7-s2i-php.md

   <li>The visual explorer also has a quick link to the <strong>Git Repo</strong> used to build the application container</li>
   <li>Click the <strong>Route</strong> to open the application</li>
 </ol>

+<blockquote>With the PHP application open, Register as a New User and explore the application.</blockquote>

 {{< alert info >}}
 For the purposes of this quick demonstration, this Laravel PHP application utilizes an internally generated SQLite database, which does not lend well when scaling up Pods.